Diyorbekkdev/CRUD-api/README.md

 To run the CRUD website locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/crud-website.git`
+1. Clone this repository: `git clone(https://github.com/Diyorbekkdev/API-exam-material.git)`
-2. Navigate to the project directory: `cd crud-website`
+2. Navigate to the project directory: `API-exam-material`
 3. Open `index.html` in your preferred web browser.

 ## Contributing